skopp002/appliedml/final-project/readme.md

 trains itself through back propogation to arrive at the right weights.
 When we have 1 or more hidden layers they are called deep neural networks.

-The method applied on act on the xi * wi of every node (also called the activation method) is the function applied to this summation at any given layer and each of its nodes.
+The method applied to act on the xi * wi of every node (also called the activation method) is the function applied to this summation at any given layer.
 For a sigmoid typically,

 ( 1 / (1 + exp(-x))) would be applied.
 Where x is a dot product of xi * wi